Investing

 Mistake #3: Not topping up your investments (if you have the means)

 Market dips can be a good time to top up your investments since you’re able to benefit from buying shares at a cheaper price.
-Think of it as a 15% off Black Friday sale at your favourite store.
+Think of it as a Black Friday at your favourite store.
 Hardly something to run from!

 If you set up regular deposits to your investment account, you can manage the risk of market dips and balance out how much you pay for your investments through dollar-cost averaging.